How to Fund Your Dream Reporting Project

 - Annenberg Fellowships: The Center for Health Journalism at the University of Southern California’s Annenberg School of Journalism offers a variety of funding levels and support for reporters pursuing stories on health, children and families.
 The Fund for Journalism on Child Well-Being, for example, offers up to seven grants of up to $10,000 for “ambitious investigative or explanatory journalism projects on vulnerable children and their families and disadvantaged youth.”
 Annenberg also offers some data training fellowships that consist of stipends of $2,000 and four days of training on health-related data.

 Several education reporters have been able to fund their projects through this program because of the overlap between education and health or family issues.
-Bethany Barnes, an education reporter for The Oregonian, received a USC Annenberg fellowship to probe the impact of Portland’s housing crisis on schools, for example.
+Bethany Barnes, an education reporter for The Tampa Bay Times, received a USC Annenberg fellowship to probe the impact of Portland’s housing crisis on schools, for example.
 The commitment by her newsroom to follow-through was a kind of “contract” she could use with her local editors to carve out time from her normal duties, she said.

 Her advice to fellowship and grant applicants?
 “When you’re pitching, don’t just pitch a topic.
 Pitch a strategy for how you’re going to investigate it.”